National Investigation Agency: Naxals

-It has identified two Naxalite commanders in Bastar who were part of the ambush that killed almost the entire Congress' Chhattisgarh top brass.
+It has identified two Naxalite commanders in Bastar who were part of the ambush that killed almost the entire Congress's Chhattisgarh top brass.

 Foreign militant groups behind Manipur violence

 On 30 September 2023, in a joint operation with Manipur Police, NIA arrested a 51-year-old man, Seiminlun Gangte, from Churachandpur, Manipur for 'transnational conspiracy by terror outfits in Myanmar and Bangladesh to wage war against the government of India by exploiting the ethnic unrest in Manipur.
-NIA announced that the mentioned militant outfits have been providing funds to procure arms, ammunition and other types of terrorist hardware, which are being sourced both, from across the border, as well as from other terrorist outfits active in northeastern states of India.
+NIA announced that the mentioned militant outfits have been providing funds to procure arms, ammunition and other types of terrorist hardware, which are being sourced both from across the border, as well as from other terrorist outfits active in northeastern states of India.

+On 17th March 2026, in Kolkata, the NIA arrested Matthew Aaron Van Dyke, an American mercenary and spy, as an accused in a case involving an alleged conspiracy to carry out terrorist activities linked to drone operations during the Insurgency in Northeast India.
+According to documents submitted by the NIA before a court in Delhi, Van Dyke was among seven foreign nationals arrested, including six Ukrainian spies.

 Constitutionality

 Under the constitution of India, law and order is a state subject.
-In 2020 Chhatishgarh state filed a case against the act in the supreme court that the said act violates the constitution.
-A US Embassy cable accessed by The Hindu says that union home minister P Chidambaram, in his discussion with FBI Director Robert Mueller, was coming 'perilously close to crossing constitutional limits' in empowering the NIA, and also that the National Investigation Agency's powers could be challenged in the courts as violating constitutional provisions on Centre-State relations.
+In 2020, Chhattisgarh state filed a case against the act in the Supreme Court that the said act violates the constitution.
+A United States Embassy cable accessed by The Hindu says that Central home minister P Chidambaram, in his discussion with FBI Director Robert Mueller, was coming 'perilously close to crossing constitutional limits' in empowering the NIA, and also that the National Investigation Agency's powers could be challenged in the courts as violating constitutional provisions on Centre-State relations.
 These ambiguities that the states' privilege is being encroached upon by the Centre using this act are resolved using the 'doctrine of Pith and Substance'.
 The central government states that the NIA is a necessary body to fight threats to national security.